“Cankles” are calves joining knees with ankles without any change in leg size.

 2 – Remove Starch

-Unfortunately starch is nothing but sugar molecules stuck together, so all starch products will convert to sugar once processed in your body.
+How much starch converts to sugar?
+All of it!
 A medium bagel will convert into 14 cubes of sugar, a single pack (50g) of unflavored dry oats will convert into 9 cubes of sugar, and a burrito-size tortilla into 11 cubes of sugar.
 Yikes!
+See if switching to near zero-carb wraps would temporarily alleviate your starchy temptations.

 3 – Remove Salt